 - Other factors of interest to the US government.

 - The Taiwan Relations Act of 1979 states that when US laws relate to or refer to foreign countries or governments, they must include and apply to Taiwan.

 - If you want DHS to consider adding a country to the list of eligible countries, submit a request in writing to the DOS consulate or embassy, or to the DHS policy office.

 - The country lists are valid for one year and DHS may add a country to the list at any time, as long as the country is determined to be eligible.

 - USCIS suggests filing two separate applications if you want to apply for H-2A nonimmigrant workers from both ineligible and eligible countries.
 This will help reduce delays in processing your application.

 Requirements demanded by the Department of Labor

-To process the request for the Temporary Work Certificate, the Department of Labor will verify the information entered in the forms.
-The main one is that the foreign worker does not take away a job source from an American worker.
+To process the request for the Temporary Work Certificate, the Department of Labor will verify the information contained in the forms.
+The main one is that the alien worker does not take away a source of work from an American worker.